mahyar-osn/Stride-and-Slice-Images/README.md

 ---

-Below is the original documentation on Stride-and-Slice-Images:
+Below is the original documentation on Stride-and-Slice-Images (with some minor modifications):

 This blog will explain the code and equations mentioned in the code.
 Give it a read before going ahead.
 Blog - https://codeitplease.wordpress.com/2018/02/26/striding-and-slicing-images/